ccluett/website/index.md

 ## intro
 I'm a naval architect and mechanical engineer at Woods Hole Oceanographic Institution.
 My experience is in the design, analysis, simulation and fabrication of underwater vehicles, surface vessels and hydro-mechanical systems.
 Areas of interest include UUVs, mechanical systems, hydrodynamics, electric propulsion, underwater vehicle dynamics, computational fluid dynamics and maritime decarbonization.

-I enjoy the creative process of design and fabrication - naval architecture offers the ability to blend scientific principles and aesthetic elements into elegant designs.
+I enjoy the creative process of design - naval architecture offers the ability to blend scientific principles and aesthetic elements into elegant designs.

 {% include figure.html img="4knots,100rpm_1.JPG" width="100%" %}